Below are real-time benchmarks from our own machines. You can view the instructions for making here or on the Install page.

 pkill, the system will stop measuring latencies, but it will still be under stress.
 Depending on your system, you may experience lag in your desktop during the test.
 Keep in mind that the stress test is designed to assess real-time performance under worst-case conditions.
 If your system performs well under heavy load, you can be reassured that it will perform well during your experiments.

 For systems with discrete graphics cards and somewhat recent processors, latencies should consistently remain on average below 2-3 μs.
-Worst case latencies may get as high as 20-30 μs, but keep in mind that these spikes occur often once or twice over the 30 minute duration of the stress test, which at 10 kHz constitutes 18 million cycles.
-A histogram of latencies will be generated at the end of the test, so you see can how often high latencies occur.
+Worst case latencies may get as high as 10-15 μs, but keep in mind that these spikes occur often once or twice over the 10 minute duration of the stress test, which at 20 kHz constitutes 12 million cycles.
 Compare your performance to what is available on our stats and benchmarks page and let us know if your performance is problematic.

 To record the RT Benchmarks module: